puppetlabs/puppet-docs/source/hiera/1/puppet.markdown

 : Standard priority lookup.
 Gets the most specific value for a given key.
 This can retrieve values of any data type (strings, arrays, hashes) from Hiera.

 `hiera_array`
 : Uses an [array merge lookup][array_lookup].
-Gets all of the string or array values in the hierarchy for a given key, then flattens them into a single array.
+Gets all of the string or array values in the hierarchy for a given key, then flattens them into a single array of unique values.

 `hiera_hash`
 : Uses a [hash merge lookup][hash_lookup].
 Expects every value in the hierarchy for a given key to be a hash, and merges the top-level keys in each hash into a single hash.
 Note that this does not do a deep-merge in the case of nested structures.